-Travelling to Lourdes, in whatever capacity, is a wonderful experience full of fun, companionship, friendship and laughter.
+Travelling to Lourdes is a wonderful experience full of fun, companionship, faith, friendship and laughter.
 Each person on our pilgrimage brings distinctive gifts and graces with them, benefitting those they meet during the week.

 We participate in two processions in honour of Our Lady’s wish for us to travel to Lourdes on pilgrimage; the Blessed Sacrament Procession and the Torchlight Procession.
 Both these processions occur daily and attract hundreds of pilgrims.

 A number of other activities take place during our week away including; a special party for our younger children, a garden party with ice-cream, a music concert performed by our talented musicians and celebrations in each hotel at the end of the week.

 We participate in several large Sanctuary events, including the International Mass, where 15,000 Lourdes pilgrims from around the world gather together to celebrate Sunday Mass.

 The following videos explore what it is like to come on pilgrimage with us including explaining the various roles that are available during our time away.
 Those who need help to get to Lourdes and varying levels of support during our week away travel with us as Assisted Pilgrims, there are also (amongst others) our Family Groups, Redshirts and our Able Pilgrims who join us for a week of prayer and reflection.

 You can visit the Grotto of Lourdes online every day via their TV Lourdes service with the Rosary prayed each day at 2pm UK time.